dillionhuston/fast-api-example/README.md

 ## Running Code Quality Checks

 After running the setup task above, any commits will trigger the pre-commit hooks.
-If needed, hooks can be pypasses by adding the `--no-verify` flag to the commit, but avoid this wherever possible.
+If needed, hooks can be bypassed by adding the `--no-verify` flag to the commit, but avoid this wherever possible.

 ```bash
 git add blah.py